Optimal operating parameters for next-generation xenon gas time projection chambers: Detector Design Considerations

 This work separates the background rejection power as a function of three categories: (i) containment efficiency, (ii) energy resolution, and (iii) selection performance.

-The containment efficiency describes the fraction of events that deposit energy near the Q$_{\beta\beta}$ region and is predominantly affected by the choice of gas pressure and detector geometry.
+The containment efficiency describes the fraction of events, signal or background, that deposit energy near the Q$_{\beta\beta}$ region and is predominantly affected by the choice of gas pressure and detector geometry.
 The optimal scenario is to have high signal containment and low background containment.
 We consider two scenarios: (i) a detector optimized for using xenon enriched in $^{136}$Xe to 90\% and (ii) a detector that uses natural xenon which has about 9\% $^{136}$Xe.
 A natural xenon detector may be employed to improve the signal containment efficiency and/or if obtaining enriched xenon is not feasible on the timescale of the detector construction.
 Furthermore, a natural xenon detector could be employed if initial operation is done at 1-tonne $^{136}$Xe mass and then the enrichment fraction is improved over time to include 5--10 tonnes of $^{136}$Xe.

 The energy resolution of the experiment is strongly dependent on the method of signal amplification, such that the gain process is proportional to the initial number of ionization electrons.
-The most common method used in GXeTPC $0\nu\beta\beta$ experiments such as NEXT and AXEL is via electroluminescence which have achieved resolutions near Q$_{\beta\beta}$ in the range 0.7 -- 0.9\% FWHM \cite{Hikida2025_AXEL, Renner2019_NEXTWhiteCalibration}.
+The most common method used in GXeTPC $0\nu\beta\beta$ experiments such as NEXT and AXEL is via electroluminescence which have achieved resolutions near Q$_{\beta\beta}$ in the range 0.7 -- 0.9\% FWHM \cite{10.1093/ptep/ptaf066, Renner2019_NEXTWhiteCalibration}.

-With the low-density of the xenon gas, MeV-scale electron tracks can travel about 30 cm at 10 bar.
-The selection performance with topological reconstruction of these tracks is powerful in identifying signal from background in GXeTPCs.
+With the low-density of the xenon gas, MeV-scale electron tracks can travel about 30 cm at 10 bar ($\sim$ 300 cm at one bar).
+The selection performance using accurate topological reconstruction of these tracks is a powerful method for discriminating signal from background in GXeTPCs.
 The signature of signal events includes the identification of two electrons, while the backgrounds typically produce one electron tracks.
-These electrons scatter within the gas as they lose energy, near the end of the trajectory a large amount of energy is deposited known as a ``blob" which can be used to identify the number of electrons in a track.
+These electrons scatter strongly within the gas as they lose energy.
+Near the end of the trajectory a larger amount of energy is typically deposited, This concentration is designated as a ``blob", which can be used to identify the number of electrons in a track.